joshcarp/docs.buf.build/docs/bsr/introduction.md

    Protobuf files through a browsable UI with syntax highlighting, definitions, and references.

-4. **Code generation** - The BSR makes possible two distinct forms of code
-   generation:

-   - _Local code generation_: The BSR contains remote references that allow you to immediately generate code for your language of choice.
-Use your existing `protoc` plugins, run `buf generate`, and you're ready to go.

-   - _Remote code generation (alpha)_: Don't want to manage plugins?
-No problem.
-     The BSR offers remote code generation through hosted plugins and templates.
+4. **Remote Plugins** - The Buf team manages hosted protobuf plugins that can be referenced in [`buf.gen.yaml`][buf-gen-yaml] files.
+Code generation takes place remotely on the BSR and generated source code is written out to disk.

-     The remote-generated code is stored in a managed software repository that you fetch like any other library with tools you already know: `go get`, `mvn install`, `pip install`, `npm install`, etc.
+5. **Remote Packages**: The BSR exposes generated artifacts through managed software repositories you fetch like any other library with tools you already
+   know: `go get` or `npm install`.

 ### Why the BSR?

 You're probably wondering why adopting the Buf Schema Registry (BSR) is an improvement over your existing Protobuf workflows.
-Above we highlighted _what_ features are available, but let's break down why the BSR aims to solve existing problems.
+We've highlighted available features above, but let's break down why the BSR aims to solve existing problems.

 **The Protobuf ecosystem deserves build guarantees**